5.2.1 Data Acquisition

 -

-Confirm that the USB camera is working properly and connect it to the USB slot of the RDK.
+Ensure your USB camera functions properly and connect it to an RDK USB port.

 -